 Ubuntu Touch on Android has been a slow but steady mystery.
 Canonical currently offers plenty of pre-release beta or even alpha builds of their software for Android devices like the Galaxy Nexus, Nexus 7, and others.
 However,

 The debate as to how useful a tablet can be in the business world is ongoing, however it looks like Pwnie Express have set out to make the tablet a useful tool in terms of penetration testing.
 In fact, the company has recently

 Canonical began teasing a tablet yesterday.
 The teaser arrived in the form of a countdown timer with the words "tick, tock, tablet time."
 And well, that timer has since finished and it looks like Canonical has introduced Ubuntu

-Canonical to release the Developer Preview of Ubuntu for smartphones on February 21.
+We are already expecting Canonical to release the Developer Preview of Ubuntu for smartphones on February 21.
 But it is now looking like that will not be the only announcement they plan to make this week.
-A new countdown timer has appeared on the Ubuntu site and it is set to expire tomorrow morning.
-Coincidentally, the Ubuntu countdown timer is set to expire at the same time as the HTC timer.
+A new countdown timer

-Ubuntu for smartphones was going to be arriving in October with a developer preview set for release in late February.
+We had already been told that Ubuntu for smartphones was going to be arriving in October with a developer preview set for release in late February.
 And well, it looks like we now have a specific date to mark on our calendar.
-That date is February 21, and in a bit of extra news, there will now be two supported devices.
+That

-Ubuntu have been busy lately building an all new Ubuntu Phone OS that aims to take Android and other smartphones to a new level.
+The developers from Ubuntu have been busy lately building an all new Ubuntu Phone OS that aims to take Android and other smartphones to a new level.
 Their entire UI is completely different full of gesture-based on screen actions.
-We've covered it plenty in the past and even got some hands-on time with their new OS.
-For those that don't want to wait, read on for more details on this new 3rd party app mimicking the OS.